clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 export default App;
 ```

-3. Create the first component to override the `ListGuesser` suggestion.
+#### 3. Create the first component to override the `ListGuesser` suggestion.

-Using the `ListGuesser` module, the app will generate a code **in the console** that will help you create and customize the component.
+Using the `ListGuesser` module, the app will generate source code **in the console** that will help you create and customize the component.

-You just need to copy & paste from the console the code and import fields (List, Datagrid etc.) from `react-admin'
+You just need to copy & paste from the console the code and import the fields (List, Datagrid etc.) from `react-admin'

 ```js
 // project.js